felx/nimbus-jose-jwt/README.txt

 The Nimbus JOSE+JWT library has minimal dependencies.

-* Apache Commons Codec for Base64 and Base64URL encoding and decoding.

 * JSON Smart for highly efficient parsing and serialisation of JSON.

 * JCIP for concurrency annotations.